hashicorp/consul/website/source/docs/agent/http.html.markdown

 When this endpoint is accessed via a GET, the status of the check is set to "passing", and the TTL clock is reset.

-The optional "?node=" query parameter can be used to associate output with the status of the check.
+The optional "?note=" query parameter can be used to associate output with the status of the check.
 This should be human readable for operators.

 The return code is 200 on success.